This post may contain affiliate links. Please read my disclosure policy.

 I’m a pushover for desserts, but especially one like this.
-These big 3-inch cookies are easy to make and incredibly satisfying.
+These big three-inch cookies are easy to make and incredibly satisfying.

 We have a great Chocolate Chocolate-Chip Walnut Cookie recipe that’s not gluten-free or flourless.
-These traditional cookies are thick and chewy with crispy edges, a soft brownie-like middle, and are loaded with big chunks of walnuts.
+They’re thick and chewy with crispy edges, a soft brownie-like middle, and loaded with big chunks of walnuts.

-Don’t be fooled into thinking that flourless means you won’t like these cookies.
-Flourless baking can be just as amazing as traditional recipes.
-We think you’ll love the flavor, texture and crinkly goodness in these cookies.
+Finally, we know you’ll love the flavor, texture and crinkly goodness of these cookies.
 Grab a glass of milk and enjoy dunking one, or two!

 Thanks for PINNING!

 - 9 ounces walnut halves toasted and finely chopped (255g or 2⅔ cups)

 - ⅛ teaspoon espresso powder